Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Identify cybersecurity risks

 Gartner defines IT risk as “the potential for an unplanned, negative business outcome involving the failure or misuse of IT.”
 In other words, what are the odds of an existing threat exploiting a vulnerability, and if so, how dire would the consequences be?
 Risk identification is the first step in the management process.
-Modern security teams have their hands full with the growth of IT systems, the explosion of regulations, and the complications of COVID, creating potential risks around every corner.
+Modern security teams have their hands full with the growth of IT systems, the explosion of regulations, and the complications of vendor management, creating potential risks around every corner.

 Vulnerabilities can be defined as weaknesses in an information system, security procedure, internal control, or implementation that a threat source can exploit.
 Often due to inadequate internal functions like security, vulnerabilities can also be found externally in supply chains or vendor relationships.